funduck/nodejs-messages/README.md

             name: 'what',
             width: 23
         }],
-        elasticWidth: true
+        elasticWidth: true,
+        positionalSeparator: '\t',
+        otherSeparator: ' '
     })

 That is actually a **default** format

 ### Space and elastic space
 Positional fields will go in strict order within reserved space and if space is not enough field can borrow some from left neighbor
 For example if format is:

     {